North Fayette Valley Community School District

 The district is located in sections of Fayette and Clayton counties, and serves West Union, Clermont, Elgin, Fayette, Hawkeye, and Wadena.

-Elementary schools are located in Elgin, Fayette and West Union; the middle school is located in Elgin and the high school is located in West Union.
-The mascot in the Tigerhawks, and the colors are light blue, silver and black.
+Elementary schools are located in Elgin and West Union; the middle school is located in Elgin and the high school is located in West Union.
+The mascot is the Tigerhawks, and the colors are light blue, silver and black.

 It formed on July 1, 2018, as a merger of the North Fayette Community School District and the Valley Community School District.